OpenSourceEconomics/econ-project-templates/docs/src/getting_started.rst

    Type ``git status``, this should yield the output:
       ..
-        comment: as one should not be in a git repository
+        comment:: as one should not be in a git repository

       .. code-block:: bash